pauli2406/xtream_code_client/README.md

 // Call seriesInfo with a series item var seriesInfo = await client.seriesInfo(seriesItems.first);

+// Load the complete EPG table in the format of XMLTV.
+// This is much faster than the other 2 following options that only load it for a single channel var epgTable = await client.epg();

 // Call channelEpg with a live stream item and a limit var channelEpg = await client.channelEpg(liveStreamItems.first, 10);